 Our office will communicate with you in advance of your signing appointment to advise you the amount required to close your property on its scheduled closing date.
 These funds are typically provided to our office by bank draft or certified cheque.

 Title Insurance is an insurance policy that protects the legal owner(s) and lender(s) of a commercial or residential property from financial losses resulting from defects in a title to a property or other issues that can arise in relation to the property.
-Title insurance will cover losses up to the maximum coverage set out in the policy as long as you own, or have interest in your property.
-It can also cover most legal expenses related to reinstating your property’s title.
+Title insurance will cover losses up to the maximum coverage set out in the policy as long as you own, or have an interest in your property.
+It can also cover most legal expenses related to reinstating or correcting your property’s title.

 There are two types of title insurance: lender’s title insurance and owner’s title insurance.
 Most lenders will require the borrower to purchase a lender’s title insurance policy in order to protect the lender from any problems in transferring the title of ownership.